top of page

 Margin Optimization

-• Net Production: Changes to payor mix and reimbursement rates.
+• Production Margin: Changes to payor mix and reimbursement rates.

-• Gross Contribution Profit: Changes to procedure level expenses such as lab, provider pay and dental supplies.
+• Contribution Margin: Changes to procedure level expenses such as lab, provider pay and dental supplies.

 Dental-Hygienist (1) (1).png